lfeutre/lmud/README.md

 # ErlyMUD

-ErlyMUD is a rather minimalistic MUD server, written in Erland and making use of the excellent OTP libraries.
+ErlyMUD is a rather minimalistic MUD server, written in Erlang and making use of the excellent OTP libraries.
 The aim is to have solid support for exploration and roleplaying, within a highly fault-tolerant environment where system crashes or reboots are more of an exotic curiosity than a